hynek/svcs/docs/pyramid.md

 These functions only work from within an **active** Pyramid request.
 :::

-Despite being [discouraged](https://docs.pylonsproject.org/projects/pyramid/en/main/narr/threadlocals.html), you can use Pyramid's thread locals to access the active container, or even services:
+Despite being [discouraged], you can use Pyramid's thread locals to access the active container, or even services

+So this:

 ```python
 def view(request):